nbeddows/meen-hw/README.md

     - `git clone https://github.com/raspberrypi/pico-sdk.git`
     - `cd pico-sdk`
     - `git submodule update --init`
-    - build the Raspberry Pi SDK:
+    - build the Raspberry Pi Pico SDK:
       - Conan and the Raspberry Pi Pico Sdk seem to have an issue with conflicting use of the cmake toolchain file which results in test programs not being able to be compiled during the conan build process as outlined [here](https://github.com/raspberrypi/pico-sdk/issues/1693).
         At this point we need to build the sdk so that we have the required tools pre-built so the Conan build process will succeed: